stakater/Reloader/README.md

 | isArgoRollouts   | Enable Argo Rollouts.
 Valid value are either `true` or `false`               | boolean |
 | reloadOnCreate   | Enable reload on create events.
 Valid value are either `true` or `false`     | boolean |

+**ReloadOnCreate** reloadOnCreate controls how Reloader handles secrets being added to the cache for the first time.
+If reloadOnCreate is set to true:
+* Configmaps/secrets being added to the cache will cause Reloader to perform a rolling update of the associated workload.
+* When applications are deployed for the first time, Reloader will perform a rolling update of the associated workload.
+* If you are running Reloader in HA mode all workloads will have a rolling update performed when a new leader is elected.

+If ReloadOnCreate is set to false:
+* Updates to configMaps/Secrets that occur while there is no leader will not be picked up by the new leader until a subsequent update of the configmap/secret occurs.
+In the worst case the window in which there can be no leader is 15s as this is the LeaseDuration.

 ## Help

 ### Documentation